ggarciajavier/munich-isochrones-map/README.md

 ### Customization

-The code can be adjusted to show other areas of the city, such as:
+The code can be adjusted to show other areas within a given distance from other points of interest, such as:

-- **🚗 Driving**: 15-minute drive from a school
+- **🏫 Schools**, e.g. a 15-minute drive from a school
-- **🛒 Groceries**: 5-minute walk from a supermarket
+- **🛒 Groceries**, e.g. a 5-minute walk from a supermarket
-- **🚍 Commuting**: 30-minute commute with public transport to your office
+- **🏢 Your office**, e.g. 30-minute commute with public transport to your office

 Feel free to modify the code to suit your needs!